How I started my recovery from drugs and alcohol addiction

 Only a mere two hours ago I was scratching at the walls, experiencing delusions and hallucinations.
 It was the time my body had finally said ‘I’m so tired.
 I can’t take any more of your drugs for you.’
 I had finally hit rock bottom.

-I used drugs to escape from my insecurities, my feelings, my sensitivity, but they had finally become a prison.
+I used drugs to escape from my insecurities, my feelings, and my sensitivity, but they had finally become a prison.
 I lived to use.
 I could not imagine a life without cocaine and alcohol.
 Before, I felt emotionally held captive.
 Drugs allowed me to feel free.
-I should of known I couldn't run forever.
+I should have known I couldn’t run forever.
 Eventually, my legs would tire and I would need to sit down.

 Overcoming my addiction

-Becoming clean was like learning to life all over again.
-I am now 33 days clean and I have experienced more emotions throughout this past month than I have my past twenty two years.
+Becoming clean was like learning to live all over again.
+I am now 33 days clean and I have experienced more emotions throughout this past month than I have in my past twenty-two years.
 Being a survivor of sexual assault and being diagnosed with PTSD, severe anxiety and Fibromyalgia, I felt like I was at the end.
 I was so used to covering up my feelings.
 I had buried 22 years of pain with dirt.
 The further I was from the surface, the better.
 Now I am learning to slowly dig away all my protection and rise from the pit to feel the wave of wind across my face.

 It can be difficult to show weaknesses and vulnerability.
-We hear things like 'man up,' 'be a man,' 'cop on,' when we open and express that we are struggling.
-Life isn't meant to be a flat sea.
-It's meant to be full of gushing water, mountainous waves and it's about learning to enjoy the adventurous ride.
+We hear things like ‘man up,’ ‘be a man,’ ‘cop on,’ when we open up and express that we are struggling.
+Life isn’t meant to be a flat sea.
+It’s meant to be full of gushing water, and mountainous waves and it’s about learning to enjoy the adventurous ride.
 Ignore the cheesy pun.

 The first step in my recovery

 The first step to recovery is admitting you are powerless over your addiction.
 People think freedom is being able to do whatever you want.
 If you think you can do whatever you want, you are a slave to temptation.
 I think freedom is being able to admit you can be powerless, that you are human.
 Wearing my heart on my sleeve is something I always used to have difficulty with.
-Now being able to admit I feel really anxious or I feel hurt and vulnerable has allowed be to access parts of my brain and body I never knew were there.
+Now being able to admit I feel really anxious or I feel hurt and vulnerable has allowed me to access parts of my brain and body I never knew were there.

-Right now my anxiety is at an all time high.
-I wouldn't expect it to be anything less right now.
-I know in time, it will eventually get better and I will be able to appreciate the content feelings, the pure happiness and bliss so much more.
-If we didn't experience the bad in life, we wouldn't appreciate the smell of a beautiful perfume, the chirping of birds, the smell of fresh sea air.
-I used to wallow in self pity.
-'Why did this happen to me?'
-'Why do I have to have an addictive personality?'
+Right now my anxiety is at an all-time high.
+I wouldn’t expect it to be anything less right now.
+I know in time, it will eventually get better and I will be able to appreciate the content feelings, the pure happiness and the bliss so much more.
+If we didn’t experience the bad in life, we wouldn’t appreciate the smell of a beautiful perfume, the chirping of birds, the smell of fresh sea air.
+I used to wallow in self-pity.
+‘Why did this happen to me?’
+‘Why do I have to have an addictive personality?’
 But I have never been more grateful.
-If I had not gone through these difficult times, I wouldn't have learned how amazing it is to walk through life open and free.
+If I had not gone through these difficult times, I wouldn’t have learned how amazing it is to walk through life open and free.
 The freedom to express your feelings, really and truly is the ultimate heaven.